 Public-private partnerships will be necessary to transform this tired former industrial area into a vibrant living, arts and crafts center.
-The Lace Factory renovation has had a positive effect on Cornell Street (see artist rendering page 68).
-However, this project could have a greater impact if the City implemented a complete street initiative along Cornell Street to facilitate pedestrian movements between The Lace Factory and The Shirt Factory, for example.
+The revitalization of the Lace Factory will have a positive effect on this one site along Cornell Street.
+However, this project could have an even greater impact if the City implemented a complete street initiative along Cornell Street to facilitate pedestrian movements between The Lace Factory and The Shirt Factory, for example.

 This activity center is presently an area with no public green spaces and numerous greyfield sites.
-In other words, it is not a very appealing place to live, especially for residents with pets or children.
-Public-private partnerships (e.g. incentive zoning or donation of land) are needed to create public green spaces and public gathering spaces in this center.
+In other words, it is not a very appealing place to live, especially for residents with or children.
+Public-private pets partnerships (e.g. incentive zoning or donation of land) are needed to create public green spaces and public gathering spaces in this center.
 These spaces could be used for an artist market, farmer's market, special events, outdoor performances, and other social activities that help to reinforce a sense of place and community.
 The creation of such places would, in turn, make the area a more appealing place to live and do business, which would help to facilitate reinvestment in this activity center.

-The Midtown Action Plan Map on page 65 illustrates the activity centers in Midtown along with recommended public sector investments.
-Priority areas for complete street initiatives include the area along Broadway, Cornell and O'Neil and W. O'Reilly Streets.
-A multi-purpose public square is recommended along Cornell Street.
-A well-
+The Midtown Action Plan Map on page 58 illustrates the activity centers in Midtown along with recommended public sector investments.
+Priority areas for complete street initiatives include the area along Broadway, Cornell